How To Build Content Clusters Without Keyword Cannibalization

 Use a spreadsheet to manage your content inventory.
 Review each piece of content and track details such as the name of the piece, URL, topic, format type, and search intent or buyer stage.
 If you have a large-scale site, it may be more manageable to begin with one section, such as the blog.

-Evaluate content using metrics such as search ranking, traffic, engagement, and conversions.
+Evaluate content using metrics such as search ranking, traffic, engagement, AI overview citations, and conversions.
 You’ll want to identify underperforming pages and decide whether to keep the content, remove it, or improve it to help it rank better.

 Your audit should also pinpoint out-of-date or irrelevant pieces that are cluttering up your site.
 The goal is to keep your content streamlined and purposeful.